corda/corda/docs/source/corda-configuration-file.rst

     :schema: (optional) some database providers require a schema name when generating DDL and SQL statements.
                  (the value is passed to Hibernate property 'hibernate.default_schema').

+    :hibernateDialect: (optional) for explicit definition of ``hibernate.dialect`` property, for most cases Hibernate properly detect the correct value

 :dataSourceProperties: This section is used to configure the jdbc connection and database driver used for the nodes persistence.
     Currently the defaults in ``/node/src/main/resources/reference.conf`` are as shown in the first example.
 This is currently the only configuration that has been tested, although in the future full support for other storage layers will be validated.